 This menu provides less than 50g of carbs per day.
 However, based on your own needs, you may further reduce the carbohydrates to achieve ketosis.
 In addition, if you are active, you will need to consume a higher amount of protein.

 The following is a general keto diet menu for five days.
 Of course, you can easily alter the menu based on your individual needs.
+However, this should give you an idea of what to eat on a keto diet.

 - Breakfast: Bell pepper stuffed with eggs and cheese